OCA/e-commerce/website_sale_stock_provisioning_date/README.rst

 To use this module, you need to:

-#.
-Go to *Sales > Products > Products*, create a new product or edit an
+1. Go to *Sales > Products > Products*, create a new product or edit an existing one.
-   existing one.
-#.
-Check 'Show Next Provisioning Date' field under eCommerce tab.
+2. Check 'Show Next Provisioning Date' field under eCommerce tab.
-#.
-Go to Website Shop.
+3. Go to Website Shop.
-#.
-Click on a product that have 'Show Next Provisioning Date' checked.
+4. Click on a product that have 'Show Next Provisioning Date' checked.
-#.
-If it is true for that product that
-   `'quantity on hand' - 'outgoing quantity' <= 0`,
-   then you will see the future provisioning date closest to the current date for this product under the 'Add to Cart' button (If there is such a date).
+5. If it is true for that product that 'quantity on hand' - 'outgoing quantity' <= 0, then you will see the future provisioning date closest to the current date for this product under the 'Add to Cart' button (If there is such a date).

 Note: The closest future provisioning date is the date of the future stock movement and the closest to the current date.
 This can be generated after confirming a purchase order to receive the product on a date after the current date.

 Bug Tracker
 ===========